kiwicom/iwant-bot/README.md

  it means that the `requirements.txt` file needs to be regenerated from `requirements.in`.
   See `requirements.txt` for details on how to do it.
 * If the container timezone doesn't match, [override](https://docs.docker.com/compose/extends/#multiple-compose-files) the value of the `timezone` build argument.
-* Localtunnel can have problem with out network (502 bad gateway) and it is not stable, but you can define subdomain like `myslackbot.localtunnel.me`.
-* Ngrok tunnel subdomain is paid.
+* Localtunnel can have some problems with [network or stability](https://github.com/localtunnel/server/issues), try ngrok.
-* Do not forget to invite your bot to the channels.
+* Do not forget to invite your bot to the channels, if it should post messages into the channel.